sfdye/pyconsg-workshop-cookiecutter-django/README.md

 # pyconsg-workshop-cookiecutter-django

-Hi, gooooood morning!
+Hello, gooooood morning!

-:cookie: Welcome to the cookicutter-django workshop!
+:cookie: Welcome to the cookiecutter-django workshop!
 My name is Liuyang.
 I am one of the maintainers of [cookiecutter-django].
 Today allow me to introduce this awesome project to you.
 Hopefully you will find it useful.

 > What is the best practice for XXX in Django?